 Thought and Society

-During 2025, the Universidad de los Andes celebrated the defense of 20 doctoral theses in five academic programs.
-From technological and biomedical solutions, to reflections on democracy, law and culture, these theses are examples of rigorous research at the service of society.
+During 2025, Universidad de los Andes celebrated the successful defense of 20 doctoral theses across five academic programs.
+From technological and biomedical solutions, to reflections on democracy, law, and culture, these theses stand as examples of rigorous research in the service of society.

-With the objective of being a meeting place for researchers, academics and members of Congress to promote the generation of laws based on evidence and research, Vincula has become a successful example of the Uandes evidence culture in public policy.
+With the objective of serving as a meeting place for researchers, academics, and members of Congress to promote the development of evidence-based legislation, Vincula has become a successful example of UANDES's evidence culture in public policy.

 Academic analyzes the impact of community intervention against school dropouts